anttisalonen/progbook/rst/json.rst

     with open('data.json', 'r') as f:
         data = json.load(f)    # data is now a list with 10,000 elements
     print len(data) # would print 10000 for 10,000 elements in the list
-    for function in data: # function is a list of three floats print function[0], function[1], function[2] # prints out the values for each function
+    for equation in data: # equation is a list of three floats print equation[0], equation[1], equation[2] # prints out the values for each equation

 Whichever way the data is structured is mostly a matter of personal preference, though the latter in some ways has less room for error as there are no keys to type.

-*Exercise*: Rewrite the Python program that generates 10,000 functions to generate JSON instead.
+*Exercise*: Rewrite the Python program that generates 10,000 quadratic equations to generate JSON instead.
 You can simply put your data in a list, which you'd then need to write out using json.dumps(my_list, indent=4).
 You can initialise a list e.g. by stating my_list = list(), and append to a list using my_list.append(item).
 You can also create a dictionary e.g. by stating my_dict = dict(), and setting a value by stating my_dict['key'] = value.

-*Exercise*: Modify your Python program that reads in 10,000 functions to read from your JSON file instead.
+*Exercise*: Modify your Python program that reads in 10,000 quadratic equations to read from your JSON file instead.